TSI Frequently Asked Questions

 How many absences am I allowed?
 What happens if I miss class?

-You are allowed five (5) absences in your TSI class per semester.
-If you exceed your five (5) allotted absences you can be withdrawn from Texas Tech University.
+You are allowed five (5) unexcused absences in your TSI class per semester.
+If you exceed your five (5) allotted absences you can be at risk of receiving a Developmental (DF) in the TSI course.

 It is your responsibility to keep track of your absences and to be absent only when absolutely necessary.
 Anytime you are marked absent, you will receive a courtesy email to your TTU email address.

-If you elect to observe a religious holy day or miss class for illness or family emergency, you must do so within the confines of your five absences.
-Documentation (e.g., doctor's note, pamphlet, program, note from religious leader, etc.) is required.
+If you elect to observe a religious holy day or miss class for illness or family emergency, you may submit documentation of your absence to the TSI office within five (5) business days of the absence for the excusal to be considered.

 I have exceeded the number of allowed absences for my TSI course.
-How can I avoid withdrawal from Texas Tech University?
+How can I avoid receiving a Developmental F (DF) in the TSI course?

 What happens if I fail my TSI course or am withdrawn from the university?